HJRichardson/Sudoku/README.md

 # READ ME: Sudoku

 ## Disclaimer
-This project was based on a series of tutorials by The University of Edinburgh in the course Informatics 1: Object-Oriented Programming.
-However, unless specifically stated in the files, all code/ideas are my own.
+This project was guided by a series of tutorials by The University of Edinburgh in the course Informatics 1: Object-Oriented Programming.
+However, unless specifically stated in the files, all code/ideas are my own and they were not

 ## Introduction
 Included in this repository is a sudoku game.
 The user can load in a sudoku game of their choice (using the files in the <code>games</code> folder) and try to solve it themselves, with the program only allowing inputs which follow the standard sudoku rules.